First look at AncestryDNA

 Working with AncestryDNA

-In the next section, you'll see ten activities that are designed to familiarise you with AncestryDNA's layout and navigation.
+In the next section, you'll see fourteen activities that are designed to familiarise you with AncestryDNA's layout and navigation.
 Stepping through these will demonstrate some of the basics that you need to work effectively with AncestryDNA.

 AncestryDNA offers multiple links into the wonderful help pages which can also be accessed HERE.